 1. 1/2 teaspoon crushed cardamom

 2. 2 teaspoons pistachios crushed

 2. Divide the dough into 14 equal parts.
-Rolling the dough between your palms form into balls.
+Rolling the dough between your palms forms into balls.

-6. Take them out over paper towel so it can absorb the extra oil.
+6. Take them out over a paper towel so it can absorb the extra oil.

-7. For syrup, in a sauce pan add water, and sugar over medium heat, bring it to a boil.
-Let it boil for about 2 minutes until syrup is sticky, on candy thermometer it should be 230 degree.
+7. For the syrup, in a saucepan add water, and sugar over medium heat, bring it to a boil.
+Let it boil for about 2 minutes until syrup is sticky, on a candy thermometer it should be 230 degrees.